 To sign a document using Nitro PDF Pro:

 - OR draw your signature right on a PDF with your trackpad, magic mouse, etc.

 - Drag, resize and correct position the signature inside your PDF file.

-Also you can sign any file with Preview app:
+To sign your PDF file with Preview app:

 - Open the document you want to sign